-27. Do the laws in your jurisdiction address security breaches and, if so, how does the law define "security breach"?
+29. Do the data protection, privacy and cybersecurity laws in your jurisdiction address security breaches, and, if so, how does the law define "security breach"?

 The term "data breach" is defined as follows.

 A breach of security and personal data through unauthorized or unlawful access thereto, such as replication, transmission, distribution, exchange, transfer, circulation or processing in such a manner leading to the disclosure or divulgence to third parties, or otherwise the destruction or modification of such data while being stored, transferred and processed.